Garvitb2005/DSA_Arrays/README.md

 3.A_insert_beginning : This program adds an element at the beginning of array that is at 0 index.

 4.A_insert_end : This program adds an element at the end of array that is after the last index.

+5.A_InsertAfterValue : This program will insert new element after the specified value given by user.